5t3ph/11ty-rocks/src/posts/new-features-upgrade-considerations-eleventy-version-2.md

 ## Breaking Changes

-[A few minor changes](https://www.11ty.dev/blog/eleventy-v2-beta/#breaking-changes) as noted in the beta release notes, which Zach recommends using the [eleventy-upgrade-helper plugin](https://github.com/11ty/eleventy-upgrade-help) to discover whether your site is impacted.
+[A few changes](https://www.11ty.dev/blog/eleventy-v2/#breaking-changes) as noted in the release notes, which Zach recommends using the [eleventy-upgrade-helper plugin](https://github.com/11ty/eleventy-upgrade-help) to discover whether your site is impacted.

 Update from an earlier version of this post: [a proposed breaking change](https://www.11ty.dev/docs/copy/#emulate-passthrough-copy-during-serve) to `addPassthroughCopy` was reversed.